Huskydog9988/offtext/README.md

 ## 📥 Install and Run

-You can also install offtext as a global cli
+You can also install Offtext as a global cli

 ```bash
 npm install -g offtext